The Ross School of Business building

 To be considered for an application deadline, the admissions office must receive all of your materials by the deadline.
 If all application materials are not in by the deadline, the application will be pushed to the next deadline.

-No, you can only apply for consideration to one round in the same academic year.
+No, you can only apply for consideration during one round in the same academic year.

-If you are currently or have previously been enrolled in another graduate program, you are welcome to apply, however, regardless of the program studied, no coursework can be transferred into our program.
+If you are currently or have previously been enrolled in another graduate program, you are welcome to apply; however, no coursework can be transferred into our program regardless of the program studied.

 No. If you are interested in pursuing an MBA at Michigan Ross, we encourage you to consider attending one of their informational events.